Abstract Submission

 Workshop

 Attendees at previous Conferences have told us they would like more chances to work collaboratively with other attendees.
-We are also looking for proposals to run facilitated workshops that explore, in a participatory manner, any of the five sub-themes.
+We are also looking for proposals to run facilitated workshops that explore, in a participatory manner, any of the nine sub-themes.
 Sessions can be between 60-120 minutes in total, including discussion and question time.
 Please include:

 • a clear statement on how your proposed workshop will contribute to strengthening the voices and activities of young people, their families and communities in the youth justice context